 The issues above may make it sound like anonymization is pointless.
 Take for example the infamous “anonymous” taxi record from New York City, which was quickly re-identified after its release in 2014 .
 CNIL, the French Data Protection Authority, wanted to demonstrate that a true anonymization of this data set is indeed possible.
 The result is very inaccurate and therefore, unfortunately, unsuitable for most applications.

 However, there is a way of anonymizing this data without losing the utility.
-Using Diffix, an approach we at Aircloak have developed together with the Max Planck Institute for Software Systems, we can create a data set that is just as secure and yet significantly more useful.
+Using our innovative approach at Aircloak that have developed together with the Max Planck Institute for Software Systems, we can create a data set that is just as secure and yet significantly more useful.

 Data treasure despite data protection